diiq/esdragon/README.md

 ## Installing

-`yarn add esdragon` or `npm install estragon`.
+`yarn add esdragon` or `npm install esdragon`.

-Esdragon comes with typscript typings; no need to install them separately.
+Esdragon comes with typescript typings; no need to install them separately.

 ## Usage